chrisjim316/WorldTrotter/README.md

 # WorldTrotter-
-This app will convert values between degrees Fahrenheit and degrees Celsius.
+This app will convert values between degrees Fahrenheit and degrees Celsius and navigate the world map in various ways.

 Based on Big Nerd Ranch Guide 6th Edition.